top of page

 Course: Virtual Reality

-This project explores the integration of VR tools in the new CUBE workshop facility of the University of Twentr.
-The aim was to design an immersive pre-training solution to help students become familiar with workshop machines, safety protocols, and operational procedures before engaging in hands-on work.
-Through research, stakeholder input, and iterative prototyping, a comprehensive system was created that includes VR tutorials, a training progress dashboard, and integration with workshop access.
-The proposed solution is expected to enhance safety, reduce staff workload, and increase student confidence.
+This project explores how VR, AR, and MR tools can be integrated into product development to create immersive, practical solutions for real-world contexts.
+Focusing on the new CUBE workshop at the University of Twente, we designed a VR-based pre-training system to help students familiarise themselves with machines, safety protocols, and workshop procedures before hands-on use.
+Through research, stakeholder input, and iterative prototyping, the final concept combines interactive VR tutorials, a training progress dashboard, and integration with workshop access.
+The outcome aims to improve safety, reduce staff workload, and increase student confidence in using workshop facilities.

 Problem Definition